Reeve Aleutian Airways: Founding

-S-43 N15062 was purchased in March 1950.
+A Sikorsky S-43 registered N15062 was purchased in March 1950.
 In late 1950, the bank was reluctant to loan Reeve any more capital.
 Reeve flew to Seattle in an effort to get a loan, but was turned down.
 He ran into Elmer Rasmusson, an Anchorage banker, whilst in Seattle, with the result that Rasmusson loaned him $125,000 to get going again.
 On the day he got the loan, Reeve heard that Pacific Airmotive, who were doing his maintenance, were going out of business in Alaska.
 Reeve flew back to Anchorage and bought the business, which was renamed Reeve Airmotive.

 In 1952, the new Anchorage International Airport opened and all the other airlines moved there.
 The CAA was going to close Merrill Field, but it was retained for use by Reeve Aleutian and private operators.
 In 1953, final military deactivation of the Aleutian airfields occurred.
 Reeve obtained leases on Shemya and Cold Bay.
 Shemya closed in 1954 and all flights were switched to Cold Bay.
-In January 1957, DC-3 N49363 was sold to Twentieth Century Aircraft.
+In January 1957, A Douglas DC-3 registered N49363 was sold to Twentieth Century Aircraft.
 During the 1950s, St. George and Chernofski were served by airdrop, Reeve installing salvaged bomb releases in his DC-3s to enable this.